 Broken Arm Supplies

 The days between my emergency room visit and surgery were long and tough.
 It was a lot of laying around, a lot of pain medication and a lot of TV.
+The good news is that you the healing process more comfortable by having these supplies on hand:

 - Comfortable pajamas ($25) – soft, button up, and short sleeve pajamas.
 Super easy to get in and out of for showers and to pull down for trips to the restroom.